ALq1n/xpath-click-automation/README.md

 # 🖱️ Selenium XPath & CSS Click Automation

 A Java + Selenium + Maven automation tool that automatically clicks specified elements on a webpage using XPath and CSS Selectors, and saves screenshots after each click.

+Extended with **JUnit 5 tests** and **Allure reporting** for HTML reports with before/after click screenshots and automatic failure attachments.

 Designed for software testers, QA engineers, and developers to speed up UI testing and element verification.

 ---